Harrytimbog/wolf-chat-app/README.md

 [Run demo](https://hardcore-brattain-2812ca.netlify.app/)

-signin with username as Harrytimbog or Beulah, password as 123456
+sign in with username as Harrytimbog or Beulah, password as 123456

 ## Run Locally